cch5ng/med_search/README.md

 * There is a warning about server side rendering.
 For new views I did not update the setup for server side rendering.

+* There is a warning: Warning: Failed prop type: The prop `intl` is marked as required in `IntlWrapper`, but its value is `undefined`.
+  * This is a result of my attempt to remove unused files but should not affect UI or functionality.

 * On the dev environment, a flash of unstyled content would show on changes.
 This is a mern.io behavior.

 * The views for Search3 and Search4 could be refactored and merged into one component.